Geek202/SpigotPlugins/README.md

 ## A Quick Note

 The plugins will be split into seperate pages at some point but for now I can only list them in one page.
-All documentation for each will also be available through its wiki on the GitHub repo
+All documentation for each will also be available through its wiki on the GitHub repo.
+Also, these plugins were originally written for a currently WIP server called The Mapex.
+I have decided to release the source code on GitHub now and the compiled plugins will be available on the SpigotMC website and the Bukkit dev site when the server releases.

 ## ChatMinistrator
 ### Features